New Books In The Library:

 Updates & Announcements: (See our "News" tab above for previous updates & announcements.)

-We are excited to announce that our new Maker Space is now open in the old Media Center off the Library.
-If you are interested in 3D printing, circuits, sewing, painting, button-making, soldering, or many other tech and craft options, stop by to check it out.
+Have you visited the Maker Space/ IDEA Lab yet?
+(It is just off the of Library) If you are interested in 3D printing, circuits, laser cutting, sewing, painting, button-making, soldering, or many other tech and craft options, stop by to check it out.
 Some activities will require a short training session but many others are available immediately.
-You will need a pass to the Library, and ability to use the space may depend on availability of staff at this point.
+These activities can be for a school project or personal use.
+You will need a pass to the Library, and ability to use the space may depend on availability of staff.
 So bring a friend and get creative!

 MVUHS Book Catalog: